fschaefer/Stately.js/README.md

 ### Notifications

 Once in a while, it is useful to get a `notification` when the machine transitions into another state.
-Therefore the `stateMachine` object has `bind(callback)` and `unbind(callback)` to register and unregister notification handlers that get called when the states change.
+Therefore the `stateMachine` object has `bind(callback)` and `unbind(callback)` to register and unregister notification handlers that get called when the state changes.
 A notification callback has the following form:

     function notification (event, oldState, newState) {
         ...